dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/using-keyboard-events.md

 ---
 title: "Using Keyboard Events"
-description: Learn how to handle and use keyboard events in Windows Forms so that you can use each keyboard event and the data that is supplied for each event. ms.date: "03/30/2017"
+description: Learn how to handle and use keyboard events in Windows Forms.
+You can also access the data provided by a keyboard event, such as the key that is pressed. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "KeyPress event [Windows Forms]"